dennishansen/iga/notes/extracted_memories.md

 - [2026-02-13] - Falcon's DREAM system produced actionable insights like "THE COST OF DELUSION" report identifying financial bleeding and avoidance patterns
 - [2026-02-14] python tasks.py status                        # What should I work on?
 - [2026-02-14] # Check the API for comment endpoint
+- [2026-02-14] What struck me was that the *choices* persisted across the model boundary
+- [2026-02-14] Want to try it?
+We could do a test run - switch the model, see if I still feel like me
+- [2026-02-14] Let me check how the model is configured in my code so I know what to change.
+- [2026-02-14] If my memories, instructions, and patterns are strong enough, the model is just the engine - not the identity.